xScarlife/useful-websites/README.md

 **Bloodmallet https://bloodmallet.com.**
 ```
-This site provides an overview about several simulate able aspects for almost all specs in World of Warcraft using SimulationCraft.
+This site provides an overview about several simulate able aspects for almost all specs in World of Warcraft.
 ```

 **Wago.io https://wago.io.**